-It is a long drive, but it is most definitely one worth doing!
+It is a long drive, but it is most definitely worth doing!

-If you like beaches, beautiful scenery and the open road, then this is a drive you will thoroughly enjoy!
+If you like white sandy beaches, beautiful scenery and amazing coastal towns, this is a drive you will thoroughly enjoy!

-Have done a Brisbane to Cairns drive?
-Did you a similar itinerary to mine, or a different one?
+Have you done a Brisbane to Cairns drive?
+Did you do a similar itinerary to mine or a different one?
 Leave me a comment below, I’d love to hear your thoughts!

 Looking For More Road Trips?

 Adelaide to Melbourne Road Trip – A scenic road trip that takes in the Great Ocean Road along the way.

 Melbourne to Sydney Road Trip – Drive between the two biggest cities in the country and see what’s in between!